 Gracie has been trained as a service dog, and she came to work with me when I worked at a hospital.
 Patients and staff loved her.
 She is a calm, gentle spirit, and if you like the healing energy of dogs, you can choose to have her join you in your session.

 Gracie is almost blind.
-She can’t locate the direction of sound, but she seems to get around fairly well, and her temperament is just as sweet as it always was.
+She can’t locate the direction of sound, and she often bumps into things; however, her temperament is as sweet as can be.

 California Licensed Clinical Social Worker #23459 since 2006

 MSW, Graduate School of Social Work, San Diego State University 1998

 A.A.
 Interpreting for the Deaf-honors, San Diego Mesa College

 HSP Competent Therapist (listed on Dr. Elaine Aron’s Webiste)

 Ages and Stages of Learning and ADHD

 Extensive work with 12-step programs